-MAR has been tracking COVID-19’s impact on the local housing market since mid-March and the data has so far shown a decline in new listings and pending sales, with showings on the rebound.
-MAR’s Director of Research and Economics, David Arbit, posts these reports on MAR’s weekly newsletter and on this page on Mondays (see links below).
-He is also available to answer your questions at firstname.lastname@example.org or 952-988-3150.
+MAR has been tracking COVID-19’s impact on the local housing market since mid-March.
+The latest Twin Cities Weekly Housing Market Charts, prepared by David Arbit, MAR’s Director of Research and Economics, are featured in our weekly newsletter and on Market Data.
+He is available to answer your questions at firstname.lastname@example.org or 952-988-3150.

-Join David for a weekly 1 hour presentation and discussion around the impact of COVID-19 on the real estate market.
+Join David for a monthly presentation and discussion around the impact of COVID-19 on the real estate market.
 You will hear him speak about the most current data and trends, how it impacts current business in the real estate market and have an opportunity to ask questions.
+Register here.

 Although there has been a decline in residential housing market activity since the onset of the coronavirus in Minnesota, transactions are still occurring.
 And the strong market that preceded the crisis bodes well for a relatively quick recovery once the crisis is over.
 Low interest rates combined with overall tight supply and strong demand (until recently) are likely to prevent major declines in home prices.
 Home prices rose during 5 of the last 6 recessions.

 MAR weekly market updates can be found here.

 Education & Professional Development